DevMountain/personal-api/README.md

 ============

 ##Objective
-Utilize Node.js, Express to create a simple REST API
+Utilize Node.js and Express to create a simple REST API

 You're going to build a personal API for your own data.
 Although the idea might seem silly, the point of the project is to get you used to using Express to return data in an API.